greghare/nook-dashboard/README.md

 ## How it Works
 When you run the app, a local SQLite database (todolist.db) is created.
 This database will store your to do list items.
-The weather information is queried from a Home Assistant entiy named "weather.home".
+The weather information is queried from a Home Assistant entity named "weather.home".
 You can edit the Python code to change what this queries